Sumo Deadlift

 Think about pushing the floor away.

-Mistakes to watch for on the Sumo Deadlift
+When to Use the Sumo Deadlift

 Knees caving inward.